Daniel-Gehlen/go-concurrence-channels-goroutines/README.md

-#nGo Program with Concurrency for "Ping-Pong"
+# Go Program with Concurrency for "Ping-Pong"

 The following Go program demonstrates the use of concurrency, channels, and goroutines to alternately display the words "ping" and "pong":